 However, if you extend training to colleagues working in more internal-facing roles, they’ll see how to make it work for them.

-And as ever, if you’d like to talk to us about tone of voice, copywriting or training, please give us a call.
+As ever, if you’d like to talk to us about tone of voice, copywriting or training, please give us a call.